 There’s a market for e-waste in Ghana.
 The imported televisions, stereo systems, desktop computers, etc., first add value to the local economy by several years of use by households and businesses before ending up at a place such as Agbogbloshie.

-For me, the ecological collapse at Agbogbloshie could only have resulted from the shortsighted environmental policies of Ghana’s successive governments.
+For me, the ecological collapse that Agbogbloshie represents could only have resulted from the shortsighted environmental policies of Ghana’s successive governments.

 Characterizations such as those above frequently miss some key perspectives: local perception and knowledge.
 This raises several questions for me: